simco50/CBT-Presentation/CBT_Presentation.md

             cbt.Merge(nodeIndex);
 ```

-note: With these tools in mind, the whole subdivision eventually boils down to just a few simple operations.
-Each GPU thread takes a triangle by doing the binary search I've described, computes the LOD value based on user defined criteria such as camera distance, and either splits or merges the triangle based on that value.
+note: With knowing how to perform splitting and merging and mapping the thread index to each leaf node, the subdivision algorithm can be implemented as those are the main building blocks.
+Each GPU thread takes a triangle by doing the binary search I've described, computes the LOD value based on user defined criteria such as camera distance and frustum culling, and either splits or merges the triangle based on that LOD value.
+See here how when merging, like I've mentioned before, we have to make sure the longest edge neighbor wants to merge too to avoid cracks.

 ---